 European case competition in innovation and pandemics

-In November, 4EU+ University Alliance and the School of Global Health at University of Copenhagen will be holding a new case competition for bachelor, master's and PhD students.
+On 23-27 November 2020, 4EU+ University Alliance and the School of Global Health at University of Copenhagen will be holding a new case competition for bachelor, master's and PhD students.
 The goal is to equip the participants with real-world problem-solving skills.

 The Urban Health Case Challenge is a new initiative under the 4EU+ University Alliance.
 The competition has been organised to address the many urban changes associated with health and demographic transformation in our growing urban environments.
 Due to the worldwide COVID-19 crisis, this has become all the more relevant.
 This year's case will therefore focus on the resilience of society during a pandemic.